solid-design-system/solid/CONTRIBUTING.md

   Components should use these tokens instead of individual styles as much as possible.
 Only where the tokens do not provide a styling, component specific styles should be added inside the [component-name].ts file
 - Components should be optimized for accessibility.
 Check the website of the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) for more information on accessibility.

+## Adding Dependecies
+When utilizing external dependencies, it's crucial to prioritize security.
+Before integrating a new package, research it online, check for security advisories and community feedback, and assess its maintenance status and compatibility.

 ## Migration Guides

 Each new component in the Solid Design System, representing an old component from the Component Library, must have a migration guide.
 This helps developers to easily switch from the old component to the new one.
 The migration guide should be placed in the `packages/components/src/docs/Migration` folder.
 The migration guide should base on the [migration guide template](./templates/migration-guide-template.mdx) and be named by the old component name (e.g.`ui-button.mdx`).